-A Liner Building is a shallow structure that wraps the perimeter of a BLOCK to create a habitable street FRONTAGE and conceal surface or structured parking or a large-scale commercial building (theater, convention center, etc.).
-These buildings may contain a variety of USES, including ground floor retail, and/or upper-level offices or residential.
+A iner uilding is a shallo structure that raps the perimeter of a BLOCK to create a habitable street FRONTAGE and conceal surface or structured par ing or a large-scale commercial building (theater convention center etc.).
+These buildings may contain a variety of uses including ground floor retail and/or upper-level offices or residential.